duongnamphuong/MvcTemplate/readme.md

 This is a project of MVC - Web API on .NET framework.

+I am going to implement typical features of a Web Application:

+* Authentication: JWT
+* Database connecting: SQL Server - ADO.NET
+* Scheduling: Quartz
+* Writing logs: log4net

-Usage: you can use this as a template for other web application.
+You can use this as a template for other web application.

 # Environment

-Current:

 * Visual Studio 2017
 * .NET Framework 4.5.2

-Will be added in near future:
+# Implemented items

+* A simple Login template
+* A customized Authorize Attribute
+* JSON Web Token (JWT)

+# Future implementations

 * ADO.NET
 * Quartz (either in-memory or database)
-* Log4Net

-# Implemented items

-* A simple Login template.
-* Customized Authorize Attribute
-* JSON Web Token (JWT)